RandallSPQR/capstone-one/project-outline.md

 # Client and Solution Impact
 The primary clients will include most consumer facing ecommerce companies, but can also include B2B businesses.
+The solution is the creation of a media attribution model.
 The decision made is the optimal allocation of media dollars among channels, audiences, tactics, timing, frequency, and creative options.
 Furthermore, the share of media attribution should be apparent, weighting first interaction, contributing, and final interaction differently.

 # Data
 Data is daily media spends, reach, frequency, impressions, clicks, engagements, creative type, device, destination/landing page, and purchase conversion value from Facebook/Instagram Business Manager, Google Ad Manager, Criteo, and Shopify.
 This data is sourced from several of my existing clients.